Which Countries use Electronic Voting Machines?

-China is the most populous country in the world but it is not a democratic country that is why India is considered as the world’s largest democratic country.
+China is the most populous country in the world but it is not a democratic country that is why India is considered the world’s largest democratic country.

 In India, for many years elections have been conducted with the help of ballot papers, but this process was very expensive, slow, opaque and environment unfriendly.
-So Election Commission of India decided to switch to EVM.
+So the Election Commission of India decided to switch to EVM.

 After this inception, the Electronic Voting Machine (EVM) in India was used in the limited constituencies in the 1999 Lok Sabha elections, whereas after the Lok Sabha Election-2004 the EVM is used thoroughly in the Lok Sabha and State Assembly elections.

 Maximum of 2,000 votes can be recorded in EVMs used in India.
 These EVMs have been designed by the Election Commission's Technical Expert Committee (TEC) in collaboration with two PSUs, Bharat Electronics Limited, Bangalore and Electronic Corporation of India Limited, Hyderabad.

 A good property of these EVMs is that Electricity is not required in their operation because they already have a battery back-up system.
 Therefore, with the help of these machines, elections can be conducted in those areas which do not have electricity.